andreatitti97/exp_assignment3/README.md

 - The obstacle avoidance in TRACK STATE is very simple, BUG algorithm, another better algorithm can be implemented.
 - If sometimes random position are generated near walls or obstacles the robot cannot found a global path.
 - In general sometimes the *move_base* server has problem in navigation to certain goals and can spend more time than usual to reach this goals.
 The best way to avoid this is to send a PLAY command for reset the action server.
+- After the first iteration in PLAY state THE GoTo <room_name> command for interact with the robot **MUST BE SEND AFTER THE ROBOT REACH THE HOME POSITION**.
+A more flexible way of interaction can be implemented. (during the first iteraction the GoTo command is accepted also before reaching the home)

 ## __Future Improvements__
 - The exploration in find state can be improved using the "explore-lite" package.